Dog Competitions: What You Can Expect

 The 2019 Best of Show winner was a Wire Fox Terrier named Kingarthur Van Foliny Home.
 (As you’ve probably noticed, in the dog show world, pups tend to have long, impressive, often unusual names!)

 Dogs are judged based on obedience, attitude/temperament, and gait (how they walk).
 Physically, they’re judged based on industry-set standards: in other words, there’s a “right” way each breed “should” look.
-That includes eye color, tail length, hair color, length, and thickness, body proportions (like face shape), and weight.
+That includes eye color, tail length, hair color, length, thickness, body proportions (like face shape), and weight.

 Grooming is a crucial part of the competition.
 How a dog’s hair is cut and styled can make or break its placing.
 If you’re a groomer looking for expansion, check out this article all about it.